Sport-South Africa sport set for shutdown over new coronavirus variant | Sports-Games

 Sport-South Africa sport set for shutdown over new coronavirus variant

-South African sport faced a shutdown on Friday due to the detection of a new coronavirus variant, with rugby teams scrambling to leave before travel restrictions are imposed and the first event of golf’s new-look DP World Tour under threat.
-Four rugby teams were due to play South African opposition in the United Rugby Championship (URC) but Welsh clubs Cardiff and Scarlets said they were looking to leave as Britain prepares to impose travel restrictions from 1200 GMT on Friday.
+South African sport faced a shutdown on Friday due to the detection of a new coronavirus variant, with rugby teams scrambling to leave before travel restrictions are imposed and the first event of golf’s new-look World Tour under threat.
+Four rugby teams were due to play South African opposition in the United Rugby Championship (URC) but Welsh clubs Cardiff and Scarlets said they were looking to leave as Britain prepared to impose travel restrictions on Friday.

-On Friday, South Africa are to host the Netherlands in the first of a three-match One Day International cricket series.
-"At this stage of our planning and preparedness, we have not learnt of any developments that relate to the impact of the new variant on the inbound internationals," Cricket South Africa told Reuters on Friday.
+Britain said the new variant was of huge concern https://www.reuters.com/world/uk/britain-says-new-covid-19-variant-is-most-significant-yet-found-2021-11-26 and could make vaccines less effective.
+“With the situation in South Africa having changed so quickly, we are now looking to repatriate our staff ASAP," Cardiff said on Twitter.

-"Should there be changes to this, CSA will issue a statement and advice on any planned adjustments."
+South Africa and the Netherlands began the first of a three-match One Day International cricket series in Pretoria on Friday but the two remaining matches on Sunday and Wednesday are likely to be cancelled as EU countries moved to join Britain in banning travellers from Africa.
 South Africa are also set to host India next month, with that tour expected to be a major boon to Cricket South Africa's coffers.
-India are due to play three tests over December and January followed by a limited overs series.
+India are due to play three tests over December and January followed by a limited overs series but that is also now in jeopardy.

-(Writing by Mark Gleeson in Cape Town; Additional reporting by Nick Said; Editing by Peter Rutherford )
+Board of Control for Cricket in India (BCCI) treasurer Arun Singh Dhumal told Reuters: "We are aware of it and we are working on this.
+Depending on the situation there, we’ll take a call on the tour."
+(Additional reporting by Nick Said and Amlan Chakraborty; Editing by Peter Rutherford and Giles Elgood )

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)